altocodenl/tagaway/readme.md

       - Delete mp4 videos when deleting file.
       - Add query parameter to route so that mp4 can be asked (vs downloading original).
       - Change client to ask for either original video or mp4 for viewing.
+- Dedicated PROD server.

+- Import: show invalid & providerErrors in summary (test).

+- Add email domain validation in SES (email from address as well).

+- Migrate to gotoB v2.

 - Import from Dropbox.
+- Long-standing bugs, see after migration to gotoB v2:
+   - Clicking on a tag and a year tag selects two tags (onclick on recycled element gets triggered).

-- [BUG] While app is uploading files, especially during large uploads, the 'view pictures' view and its functionalities behave with difficulty due to the constant redrawing of view.
+   - While app is uploading files, especially during large uploads, the 'view pictures' view and its functionalities behave with difficulty due to the constant redrawing of view.
 Buttons blink when on hover, thumbnails require more than a click to select and more than 2 to open, close functionalities when clicking on 'x' require several clicks.
+   - Replicate & fix mysterious shift bug.

 - Paid accounts
    - Set account space limit.